Rilee Many Bears: Personal life

 Rilee Many Bears was raised in Siksika Nation, Alberta, on the reserve where he lives with his younger siblings, cousins, and his aunt, who has taken him in as her own.
-Rilee's father, Morris Many Bears, battled addiction and passed away on June 27, 2013, at the age of 37.
+Rilee's father, Morris Many Bears, battled addiction and died on June 27, 2013, at the age of 37.
 Rilee suffered from depression since the passing of his father, but uses his diagnosis as motivation to continue running.
 Rilee attended Bassano School about 53 km from Siksika Nation in Alberta.
 In high school, Rilee excelled in cross-country running and often represented his school in provincial competitions.
 Rilee trains at home, in Siksika Nation, as well as with the University of Calgary Track and Field Team.
 In 2016, Rilee was diagnosed with Wolf Parkinson's White Syndrome, a heart condition that causes a rapid heartbeat.
 He had it corrected with surgery and shortly after his recovery, he competed in the World Indigenous Games in Brazil.